openstack/reviewstats/README.rst

 object containing the following keys:

 * name: The project name.
-* subprojects: A list of Gerrit projects to include
+* subprojects: A list of Gerrit projects to include.
 * core-team: A list of Gerrit usernames to consider as core reviewers across subprojects.
+* lp_projects: A list of Launchpad project ids to include.